rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 See :ref:`Character Literals` for the experimental ``char literal``.

-Each literal is of the literal type (see :ref:`Literal Types`).
-The type name is the same as that of the literal itlsef.
-If an operator is applied to the literal, then the literal type is replaced for its supertype, i.e., one of the predefined types (see :ref:`Predefined Types`) that correspond to the literal.
+Each literal is of its own literal type (see :ref:`Literal Types`).
+The name of this literal type is the literal itself.
+If an operator is applied to the literal, then the literal type is replaced for its supertype (see :ref:`Supertypes of Literal Types`), i.e., one of the predefined types (see :ref:`Predefined Types`) that corresponds to the literal.

 .. index::
    literal